nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 2. Creates a project using the [vue-cli-template](https://github.com/nativescript-vue/vue-cli-template).
 3. Switches to the directory containing the newly created project.
 4. Installs any npm dependencies locally.
 5. If executing `tns preview`, produces a QR code which can be used to preview the app on a device.
+The `--bundle` flag is responsible for running webpack which compiles the .vue files.
 6. If executing `tns run`, builds and runs the project on all connected devices or in native emulators.